ukyen8/cloud-cost-saver/README.md

 - `CW_001` is enabled with a threshold of 14 days for log retention.
 - `CW_002` is enabled to ensure log groups have a retention policy.
 - `CW_003` is disabled, meaning it will not check for the use of the `INFREQUENT_ACCESS` class for log groups.
+- Environments `dev`, `sandbox`, and `prod` are defined with specific rule configurations.

+A `default` environment will be automatically created.
+The rules defined under environments will override the default rules.

 ### Rules configuration table